franklintiel/django-semantic-ui/README.md

 ## Releases notes:

-- 1.0.0: Initial and beta version (only installation and settings)
+- 1.0.0: Initial and beta version (only installation and settings).
+- 1.0.1b0: Bugs fixed semantic folder not found or not exists.